Nek5000/NekDoc/source/tutorials/multi_rans.rst

 cross-sections of the inlet and wire-pin bundle components.
 Note that the overlap plane is located at :math:`z=0` axial location, where the polar orientation of wire is :math:`7.2^{\circ}`.
 Contour plots along axial sections at successive downstream locations are also shown, corresponding to wire polar orientiations of :math:`\{7.2,90,180,360\}^{\circ}`.

+Dimensionless temperature axial distribution is shown in :numref:`fig:multi_rans_temp` along :math:`x`-section.
+Temperature contours along axial cross-section near the bundle outlet is also included in the figure.

 .. _fig:multi_rans_v: